 Latest Posts

 Education is the True Path to Success

-Government has a big role in providing its citizens proper education.
+The Government plays a big role in providing its citizens with proper education.
 Pakistan has undergone several changes since the 1980s.
-Recent policy changes are slowly shaping the nation, making it look more and more like Western nations that embrace “Americanization.”
+Recent policy changes are slowly shaping the nation, making it look more like Western nations embracing “Americanization.”
 As a result, Pakistan is rapidly losing its social democratic status.
 Unfortunately, the so-called economic restructuring currently taking place is having adverse effects on the Pakistani school system and its students.

-By analyzing the changes made to Pakistan’s education system, we can track neoliberalism’s level of growth in the country.
-Privatization of education means transferring taxpayers’ money designated for public education to luxuries of the Government, corporations, and/or individuals instead of to public schools, colleges, and universities.
-For the poor and middle-class people, to have access to proper education, the government’s free educational facilities are most vital; they should be available.
+We can track neoliberalism’s growth in the country by analyzing the changes made to Pakistan’s education system.
+Privatization of education means transferring taxpayers’ money designated for public education to the luxuries of the Government, corporations, and individuals instead of to public schools, colleges, and universities.
+For the poor and middle-class people to access proper education, the Government’s free educational facilities are vital; they should be available.

 Related Articles :

 They have deprived the people of getting an affordable quality education.
-Private and self-finance public institutes have high fees, so the poor cannot afford that fee.
-Private or self-financing education is nothing but making our country back because not only rich people, who can afford it, but also lower-class.
+Private and self-finance public institutes have high fees, so low-income people cannot afford that fee.
+Private or self-financing education is nothing but bringing our country back because not only rich people can afford it but also the lower.
 Middle-class families also have brilliant children, and they want to study further in good institutions.
-Still, financial problems create much stress upon them, students get a lot of stress, and sometimes it makes them so desperate that they think to commit suicide; thus, who loses the talent?
+Still, financial problems create much stress upon them, students get a lot of stress, and sometimes it makes them so desperate that they think of committing suicide; thus, who loses the talent?
 Our leaders, our country!

 It is generally accepted that the educational level of each country has a direct relationship with its development; as many people have access to education, the country has more opportunities to grow.
-Therefore the government has to spend an important part of its budget on providing good educational levels for its people.
-With the help of the Government, the public institutions should promote access, affordability, and attainment in education, including higher education, by reining in costs, providing value for low-income families, and preparing students with a high-quality education to succeed in their careers.
-Furthermore, the more hardworking students must be provided with a fair shot at pursuing higher education because education is not a luxury: it is an economic imperative that every hardworking and responsible student can afford.
+Therefore, the Government has to spend an important part of its budget on providing good educational levels for its people.
+With the Government’s help, public institutions should promote access, affordability, and attainment in education, including higher education, by reducing costs, providing value for low-income families, and preparing students with a high-quality education to succeed in their careers.
+Furthermore, the more hardworking students must be provided with a fair shot at pursuing higher education because education is not a luxury but an economic imperative that every hardworking and responsible student can afford.

 The bitter truth is our corrupt political elite don’t want common people getting a world-class education.
 PPP Government is out to systematically wipe out the HEC’s achievements and destroy them in absolute terms.
-The poor are more marginalized after education is commercialized.
-Our children want education, but they fail to cope in universities because everything is out of reach for middle and lower-middle-class students.
+People with low incomes are more marginalized after education is commercialized.
+Our children want education but fail to cope in universities because everything is out of reach for middle and lower-middle-class students.
 Pakistan needs highly educated people to deal with the growing political dynamics that prevail – we should not be looking at the possibilities of outsourcing decision-making to external forces simply because we do not have people educated enough to strategize Pakistan’s policies.
 To achieve this goal, there must be affordable higher education in place.
-The government should also direct its efforts towards villages.
+The Government should also direct its efforts towards villages.
 It should open more schools and employ more teachers.

+Latest Posts